 On a side note, concerns for the new capacities in China remain despite current low inventory levels.
 Around 1.3 million tons/year of LLDPE, 1.4 million tons/year of HDPE, and 1.9 million tons/year of PP are expected to become operational in the country in the July-August period.

-Attending the online event was Mr. Pham Anh Duong, Chairman of An Phat Holdings and the Board of Directors of APH and member companies in Hanoi, Ho Chi Minh, Hai Duong, Hung Yen, Yen Bai etc.
+Attending the online event was the chairman of An Phat Holdings and the Board of Directors of APH and member companies in Hanoi, Ho Chi Minh, Hai Duong, Hung Yen, Yen Bai etc.

 In the context of complicated developments of the Covid-19 epidemic, APH held the ceremony online, ensuring the prevention and control of the epidemic.